 Although this is demonstrated on a 2014 Audi Q7 3.0L TDI, the procedures also apply to the following Porsche Cayenne:

-- 9 Liters of German Ravenol Motor Oil - Porsche motor oil quality standard C30 required for 3.0L diesel engines.
+- 9 Liters of RAVENOL or Eurol Motor Oil - Porsche motor oil quality standard C30 required for 3.0L diesel engines.
 (See above vehicle application and oil capacity.)

 - 1 Mahle Porsche Cayenne Diesel Oil Filter

 - 1 Porsche Cayenne Diesel Oil Pan Drain Plug (Optional)

 - 1 Porsche Cayenne Diesel Oil Pan Drain Plug Sealing Washer